cupid5trick/cupid5trick-docs/content/posts/10-ComputeScience/BACKEND/Git/Git 配置.md

 browser.`<tool>`.cmd

 Specify the command to invoke the specified browser.
 The specified command is evaluated in shell with the URLs passed as arguments.
-(See [git-web--browse(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-web--browse.html).)
+(See git-web--browse(1)

 browser.`<tool>`.path

-Override the path for the given tool that may be used to browse HTML help (see `-w` option in [git-help(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-help.html)) or a working repository in gitweb (see [git-instaweb(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-instaweb.html)).
+Override the path for the given tool that may be used to browse HTML help (see `-w` option in git-help(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-help.html)) or a working repository in gitweb (see [git-instaweb(1).

 checkout.defaultRemote

 When you run `git checkout <something>` or `git switch <something>` and only have one remote, it may implicitly fall back on checking out and tracking e.g. `origin/<something>`.
 This stops working as soon as you have more than one remote with a `<something>` reference.
 This setting allows for setting the name of a preferred remote that should always win when it comes to disambiguation.
 The typical use-case is to set this to `origin`.

-Currently this is used by [git-switch(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-switch.html) and [git-checkout(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-checkout.html) when `git checkout <something>` or `git switch <something>` will checkout the `<something>` branch on another remote, and by [git-worktree(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-worktree.html) when `git worktree add` refers to a remote branch.
+Currently this is used by git-switch(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-switch.html) and git-checkout(1) when `git worktree add` refers to a remote branch.
 This setting might be used for other checkout-like commands or functionality in the future.

 checkout.guess

 Provides the default value for the `--guess` or `--no-guess` option in `git checkout` and `git switch`.
-See [git-switch(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-switch.html) and [git-checkout(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-checkout.html).
+See git-switch(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-switch.html) and [git-checkout(1).

 checkout.workers